-This “Saint Jerome” by El Greco is one of five known paintings of Saint Jerome by El Greco.
+This painting of “Saint Jerome” by El Greco is one of five known paintings of Saint Jerome by El Greco.
 Saint Jerome is shown in the red vestments of a cardinal, although the office did not exist in his lifetime.
 He is seated before an open book, symbolising his role as translator of the Bible from Greek into Latin, in the fifth century.
-His version, the Vulgate, was in use throughout the Catholic Church for many centuries.
+Saint Jerome’s translation is called the Vulgate and was in use throughout the Catholic Church for many centuries.

-El Greco’s painting, show him with gaunt, sunken features and a long white beard which are symbolic of his history as a penitent and his retreat to the Syrian desert.
-El Greco has successfully synthesized the two aspects of Saint Jerome, the scholarly and the ascetic.
-During the Renaissance, paintings showed him either in his study or performing acts of penance in the wilderness.
+El Greco’s painting, show him with gaunt, sunken features and a long white beard which are symbolic of Saint Jerome’ story as a penitent and his retreat to the Syrian desert.
+El Greco has successfully synthesised the two aspects of Saint Jerome, the scholarly and the ascetic.
+During the Renaissance, paintings of Saint Jerome were popular, and they typically showed him either in his study or performing acts of penance in the wilderness.
 These pictures adorned the walls of the homes of many humanists and scholars.

 Jerome (347 – 420) was a priest, confessor, theologian, and historian.
-He was born in a village on the border of Dalmatia.
-He is best known for his translation of most of the Bible into Latin and his commentaries on the Gospels.
+He was born in a village on the border of Dalmatia, a Roman province on the eastern coast of the Adriatic Sea, between Greece and Italy.
+He is best known for his translation of most of the Bible into Latin and for his commentaries on the Gospels.
 He is recognised as a Saint and Doctor of the Church by the Roman Catholic Church, the Eastern Orthodox Church, the Lutheran Church, and the Anglican Communion.
 His written contributions to the church were extensive.

 Doménikos Theotokópoulos, widely known as El Greco, Spanish for “The Greek”, was a painter, sculptor and architect of the Spanish Renaissance.
 The artist normally signed his paintings with his full birth name in Greek letters, Δομήνικος Θεοτοκόπουλος (Doménikos Theotokópoulos), often adding the word Κρής (Krēs, “Cretan”).
 He is best known for elongated figures and for marrying Byzantine traditions with those of Western painting.